un1u3/BrainForge/README.md

 ## Usage

 To use the Brainfuck interpreter, follow these steps:
+1. Star and Fork the repository

-1. Clone the repository or download the code.
+2. Clone the repository or download the code.

-2. Create a Brainfuck program file (e.g., `hello_world.bf`).
+3. Create a Brainfuck program file (e.g., `hello_world.bf`).

-3. Run the interpreter with the following command:
+4. Run the interpreter with the following command:

    ```bash
    go run compiler.go <filename>